 Here’s what you can really do, and how to use all that time to your advantage.

-5 Tips: What To Do When You Hate Your Job
+Top 5 Tips: What to Do If You Hate Your Job

 “Resentment is like drinking poison and then hoping it will kill your enemies.”